troysandal/BhWax/Plugin/README.md

 # Gideros Plugin for Wax
 **WARNING** - Work in Progress - [See Tasklist](#task-list)

-This repo generates a Gideros plugin for wax.
-You should not check out this repo directly, it should be checked out as a submodule of [BhGideros](https://github.com/troysandal/BhGideros).
+This repo generates a Gideros plugin for wax and installs it in the Gideros user folder.
+Once installed you can add wax to any Gideros project.

 ## Build Plugin
 ``` sh